lowellyourfault/PirateScanner/README.md

 PirateScanner might not work well for certain (currently unknown) use case.
 In this case, developer can just grab a copy of the [pirate app list](https://console.cloud.google.com/m/cloudstorage/b/anti-piracy/o/android-pirate-app-list.json) and use it as intended.

 # Feedback
 There is no official way to report a new offending app currently.
-If you would like to send in your request, feel free to e-mail us at `now.makeez@gmail.com`
+If you would like to send in your request, feel free to e-mail me at `tantzewee@gmail.com`.
+Alternatively, you may visit this [XDA thread](http://forum.xda-developers.com/coding/java-android/library-anti-piracy-online-pirate-app-t3291306) and leave your comment there.

 # DISCLAIMER
 The [pirate app list](https://console.cloud.google.com/m/cloudstorage/b/anti-piracy/o/android-pirate-app-list.json) can be used freely either together with the scanner code or indepently.
-We hold no responsibility for any possible defects found either in code or in list that break anything anytime.
+I hold no responsibility for any possible defects found either in code or in list that break anything anytime.